yuconnorl/terminal-420/README.md

 ## Tech Stack

-- Next.js 13 with app router
+- Next.js with app router
-- ContentLayer for transforming Mdx file into data
-- Matter.js
+- `@next/mdx` for mdx support (used to be `contentlayer` but it's no longer maintained 😢 but it's still a nice lib to work with.
+Community fork [contentlayer2](https://github.com/timlrx/contentlayer2)